wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 The Default username is "adt-webmaster" and the default password is the "ISGYNS2RXBR0"

+To deploy a Postgres based version change the values in your Stackscript of

+1. "APPLICATION BASELINE SOURCECODE REPOSITORY"

+  >     virgindrupalpostgres-webroot-sourcecode-baseline

+2. "BASELINE DB REPOSITORY"

+  >     virgindrupalpostgres-db-baseline

 --------------------------------------

 ### Demo 9 (StackScript overrides for a virgin installation of the Moodle CMS from a baselined repository)